 Crowdfunding in Uganda?
 Jan Tanis raised more than $8,000 for her project in three weeks!
 The key to her success?
 Inspiring her current donors to fundraise alongside her.
-Learn more about how Jan rocked crowdfunding in Uganda.
+Learn more about how Jan succeeded through crowdfunding in Uganda.

 Jan Tanis is a project leader for the Bwindi Community Program.
 She enrolled in GlobalGiving’s Accelerator program to raise enough money to open an e-library in a secondary school in Uganda.
 In this Q+A with GlobalGiving, she shares her best tips for crowdfunding in Uganda.